 \end{remark}

-To conclude this section we want to show how the kernel of the fermionic operator looks like when lifted to $\bC^4$ through the action of the isometries $\Phi_x$.
+To conclude this section, we compute the explicit form of the kernel of the fermionic operator when lifted to $\bC^4$ through the action of the isometries $\Phi_x$.

-Consider an arbitrary Hilbert basis $\{u_n\}_{n\in\bN}$ of $\mathscr{H}$, then the completeness relation gives:
+Consider an arbitrary Hilbert basis $\{u_n\}_{n\in\bN}$ of $\mathscr{H}$, then the completeness relation gives

-From this equation we see that the correlation between the points $x,y$ comes as the result of the contribution made by all the the basis elements at the given points.
-More precisely, exploiting the definition of the isometry (\ref{functionPhi}) we have the following. \begin{proposition} Let $\mathscr{H}\subset\sol$ and let $\{u_n\}_{n\in\bN}$ any Hilbert basis of $\scH$, then:
+From this equation we see that the correlation between the points $x,y$ is the result of adding up all the individual contributions coming from the basis elements at the given points.
+More precisely, exploiting the definition of the isometry (\ref{functionPhi}) we have the following result. \begin{proposition} Let $\mathscr{H}\subset\sol$ and let $\{u_n\}_{n\in\bN}$ be any Hilbert basis of $\scH$.
+Then

-for any couple of spacetime points $x,y\in\bR^4$. \end{proposition} With this result, the statement above is clearer, in that all the physical solutions generating $\mathscr{H}$ give their contribution in the correlation between $x,y\in\bR^4$.
+for any spacetime points $x,y\in\bR^{1,3}$. \end{proposition} This result clarifies the statement above: all the physical solutions generating $\mathscr{H}$ contribute to the correlation between $x,y\in\bR^{1,3}$ described by $\mathrm{P}^\varepsilon(x,y)$.
 We will go back to this representation in Section \ref{sectionvacuumprojector}.

-\begin{remark} Equation (\ref{expansionP2}) shows that the choice for $\mathrm{P}_\varepsilon$ made in Definition \ref{projdef} was indeed sensible, as it does realize a correlation function between two points, once represented within $\bC^4$. \end{remark}
+\begin{remark} Equation (\ref{expansionP2}) shows that the choice for $\mathrm{P}^\varepsilon$ made in Definition \ref{projdef} was indeed sensible, as it does realize a correlation function between two points, once represented in $\bC^4$. \end{remark}

-\section{On the regularity of causal fermion systems}
+\section{On the Regularity of Causal Fermion Systems}